 - Healthy Deviled Eggs

 - Cucumber Sandwich Bites

-Depending on your craving, there are many simple recipes and snack ideas to choose from!
-Again, the key is to meal plan then prep your snacks ahead of time.
-This ensures you will have your clean eating snacks ready for when you need them.
+Depending on your craving, there are many simple recipes and snack ideas to choose from.
+Again, the key is to plan then prep your snacks ahead of time, ensuring you will have your clean eating snacks ready when you need them.

 What are some clean eating snacks you would add to this list?
 Share a picture and tag me on Instagram or Facebook if you decide to make any of these clean eating snacks!